 Besides ESAs, FHA protects service animals also.
 There are people who cannot live and travel without their assistance animals, this law protects their rights and makes sure that they are never left without the needed help.

-Service animals enjoy more rights than ESA, since they are there to help a person live his or life normally.
+Service animals enjoy more rights than ESA since they are there to help a person live his or her life normally.
 The owners can live with and travel with their service animals or dogs without any additional pet deposit or security deposit.
-However, it is the owner's responsibility to maintain his or her animal's behavior and keep it well mannered.
+However, it is the owner’s responsibility to maintain his or her animal’s behavior and keep it well mannered

 In case of any damage done by the animal, the owner will be liable to pay for them.

-A person with a disability or mental disorder to request for an emotional support animal.
+A person with a disability or mental disorder can request for an emotional support animal.

-Under the Fair Housing Act, you enjoy multiple rights and benefits, including the right of living and travelling with your emotional assistance animal.
-We understand that an ESA is a part of therapy for you and this is why it is important that you live have its constant companionship.
+Under the Fair Housing Act, you enjoy multiple rights and benefits, including the right of living and traveling with your emotional assistance animal.
+We understand that an ESA is a part of therapy for you and this is why it is important that you live in its constant companionship.

 Yes, your landlord can ask for proof of your disability and it is mainly because people try to misuse the rule and use it to prevent and avoid giving their pet fees.
 However, the documentation does not need to be extensive and you will not be required to submit a lot of documents.